Boxwood family (Buxaceae)

 Range & Habitat: While it is often cultivated, Japanese Pachysandra rarely escapes.
 So far, it has naturalized in DuPage County (see Distribution Map).
 It is possible that this plant may become more common in the future, particularly around urban areas.
-This plant was introduced into North America from China and Japan.
+This plant was introduced into North America from China and Japan as an ornamental plant for gardens.
 Habitats in natural areas include deciduous woodlands and woodland edges.

 Faunal Associations: Very little is known about floral-faunal relationships for this plant.
 Bees are attracted to the flowers during the spring, where they collect pollen; nectar is not produced.
 The foliage is toxic to mammalian herbivores and is rarely consumed; it contains cytotoxic alkaloids.
 The rarely produced berries are probably eaten by birds or small rodents, thereby distributing the seeds to new locations.